uwevanopfern/digital_backend_csv_processor/README.md

 - Single dsr: http://localhost:8080/dsrs/2
 - Resource Percentile: http://localhost:8080/resources/percentile/10?period_start=2020-01-01 00:00:00&period_end=2020-05-31 00:00:00&territory=ES

-## ANSWER for this question, DSPs report DSRs containing hundreds of millions of usages.
-If you were to deploy this solution to production, would you do any change in the database or process, in order to import the usages?
-Which ones?

-#### The first two steps belong to the above questions
+## The first two steps belong to the above questions

 - Because there is django custom main command, which is: